 Town Council

-The Town is represented and its affairs are administered by its Council.
-The Council of the Village of Senneville is constituted of one mayor who represents the interests of the municipality overall and six (6) councillors who represent each a district.
-To know the name of your councillor, please consult the following list of addresses divided into the six electoral districts.
+The municipality is represented and its affairs are administered by its council.
+The council is composed of a mayor, who represents the entire municipality, as well as six councillors, each responsible for a district.
+To find out the name of your councillor, please first consult the map or the list of addresses corresponding to your electoral district.

 Mayor – Julie Brisebois